DerKaiser2023/Xenofactions-cursed-edition/README.md

 credits to @RageXPrince683 for this mod that i will turn inside out.

 note to self: im going to strangle bobcat for shoving my brain cells to auschwitz

+(development has been moved due to me ruining the code)